elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

 ---

-### Is the length property or a function in JavaScript?
+### Is string length a property or function in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>